deadliner-app/Deadliner/README.md

 And the answer always points to **setting clear deadlines** as the most effective *magical* solution.

-> As seen in [this kind of survey video](https://www.youtube.com/watch?v=PzdGhVzQmJ8) by Jonas Tyroller
+> As seen in [this kind of survey video](https://www.youtube.com/watch?v=PzdGhVzQmJ8) by Jonas Tyroller.